Following the death of George Floyd, the City Council unanimously adopted, and Mayor Frey signed, a resolution in June 2020.

 - Conducting research

-- Exploring opportunities to structural change to the community safety system in Minneapolis
+- Exploring opportunities to structural change to our public system in Minneapolis

 The Transforming Community Safety engagement process focuses on three main areas: